Not A Member Yet?

 Is She More Likely To Ejaculate During Lovemaking?

 You’d expect the answer to this question would be “Yes.”
-It seems logical to assume that women would ejaculate more during sizzling sex, especially when their lover is eager to help out.
+It seems logical to assume that women would ejaculate more during sizzling sex, especially when their lover is eager to help.

 But the numbers tell a different story.

-Only 41% of women said they “usually” squirt during intercourse, and only a tiny 6% claimed they “always” do.
+Only 41% of women said they “usually” squirt during intercourse, and only 6% claimed they “always” do.

-That means more than half of the women who took the survey don’t always achieve splashing, gushing orgasms even during sex.
+That means more than half of the women who took the survey don’t consistently achieve splashing, gushing orgasms, even during sex.
 Not even with the help of their partners.

-This could be because these women don’t fully know how to achieve female ejaculation just yet, or their men don’t know how to make a woman squirt.
+This could be because these women don’t fully know how to achieve female ejaculation, or their men don’t know how to make a woman squirt.

 Sometimes women just don’t feel like squirting.
 Sometimes a woman just doesn’t get to the level of arousal required to ejaculate.
 Hydration levels also factor into a woman’s ability to release.